firesurfer/rclcs/README.md

    * The generated code would be better if I could directly create IL-code
    * Testing of nested types in the messages
    * Having a proper dependency resolving mechanism
+        * At the moment I simply search for all assemblies available in the AMENT_PREFIX_PATH and add them as references
 * ~~Fix errors regarding arrays~~
 * Free memory where needed - I should have covered all (or at least most cases) by now
 * ~~Finish implementation of services~~